gustavomonente/evennia-docs/docs/TextTags.md

 * `crop(text, width, suffix)` - See above.
 * `pad(text, width, align, fillchar)` - this pads the text to `width` (default 78), alignment ("c", "l" or "r", defaulting to "c") and fill-in character (defaults to space).
 Example: `$pad(40,l,-)`
 * `clr(startclr, text, endclr)` - A programmatic way to enter colored text for those who don't want to use the normal `|c` type color markers for some reason.
 The `color` argument is the same as the color markers except without the actual pre-marker, so `|r` would be just `r`.
 If `endclr` is not given, it defaults to resetting the color (`n`).
 Example: `$clr(b, A blue text)`
+* `space(number)` - Inserts the given number of spaces.
+If no argument is given, use 4 spaces.